 UltraSports Races: Defining TermsUltramarathon

 Simply any running race of greater than 26.2 miles—i.e., official marathon length.
 The most common race distances are 50 kilometers (31 miles), 50 miles, 100 kilometers (62 miles) and 100 miles, although many variations exist.
-Longer distance races, such as the legendary Badwater 135 and Spartathlon (250 km), may be found in locations around the world.
-Stage races run over a period of days, like Marathon des Sables in the Moroccan Sahara Desert and Grand 2 Grand Ultra in the American Southwest (North Rim of the Grand Canyon to the Grand Staircase) and fixed-time races (described below) are all ultra-distance variations.
+Longer distance races, such as the legendary Badwater 135 (135 miles) and Spartathlon (250 km), may be found in locations around the world.
+Stage races run over a period of days, like Marathon des Sables in the Moroccan Sahara Desert and Grand 2 Grand Ultra in the American Southwest (North Rim of the Grand Canyon to the Grand Staircase on Utah) and fixed-time races (described below) are all ultra-distance variations.

 If you enjoy training with friends, you will love ultramarathon distance relay races.
 Each team member runs just a portion of the total mileage.
-For hundreds of thousands of people who have participated in half or full marathons and are looking for something different, the team relay is a competitive format that average and elite runners, alike, can do and thoroughly enjoy.
+For hundreds of thousands of people who have participated in half or full marathons and are looking for something different, the team relay is a competitive format that average and elite runners alike can do and thoroughly enjoy.
 Team members take turns as the active runner while the others ride and recover in the team support vehicle to await their turns.
 Our relay races cover 100 miles.
 This is roughly half the course length—and at six runners, half the team size—of most ultra-relay races across the country.
 Team members tell us that six-person teams are much easier to organize and team members stay more engaged throughout the event.
 Faster teams will complete the race in 10-12 hours; others may take up to 20 or more.
 Another major feature of the UltraSports format is that running segments are variable in length: the team decides how long each “leg” will be and how many segments each member will run.
 Teams create their own race strategies rather than being given fixed leg assignments, and may even modify their plan during the race if weather or other conditions dictate.
 Ask our race veterans and they will tell you that this element adds a lot to the excitement and fun on race day.

-The Team Relay Races:
+The Team Relay Race:

-The PALM100 in late March includes our signature 100 mile six runner team relay race and has members racing along the ocean road from Fort Lauderdale Beach to spectacular Palm Beach, and back.
 The “Original” KEYS100 is a point-to-point race.
 Teams run the length of the Florida Keys from Key Largo to Higgs Beach on Key West, where the race ends and the party begins.

 The EVERGLADES ULTRAS are destined to be a story-filled adventure you’ll be talking about long after the finish!
 With three race distances of 50 miles, 50 kilometers (31 miles) and 25 kilometers (15.6 miles), this opportunity will be a fine fit for a great many endurance runners.
 This is “the real deal”—a race not around, but right through the varied environments of the Florida Everglades.
-Running on preserved “trams”—raised trails that were once used to transport cypress logs on rails to market—runners will pass right through exotic swampland, and grassland prairie and wooded “uplands”, and on a typical day see a huge variety of plant and animal life along the way.
+Running on preserved “trams”—raised trails that were once used to transport cypress logs on rails to market—runners will pass right through exotic swampland, and grassland prairie and wooded “uplands”, and on a typical day see a great variety of plant and animal life along the way.

 Pick your race, grab your crew or group of running friends, or help your company or organization create a team.
 Tell your local high school or college track or cross country team that an UltraSports race is waiting for them in South Florida.
 And, bring your family to cheer your success and enjoy the beauty of these tropical destinations.
 We look forward to seeing you at the starting line of these exciting running events.